We have all made resolutions. They come from a place of hope.

 - Root them in the “now” — keep them within a short timeframe.

 Do the work to tap into your purpose.
-From this posture set 1 or 2 intentions.
-Then plan for success using small manageable steps.
+From this posture, set one or two intentions, then plan for success by using small, manageable steps.

-For instance, what can you do in the next 30 minutes to help you fulfill the 1 or 2 intentions you have settled on?
+For instance, what can you do in the next 30 minutes to help you fulfill the one or two intentions you have settled on?